Before you begin

 Schema | Enable the "Edit as text" toggle |

-When the new table is created, click the link GO TO TABLE.
+Once the new table is created, click the link in the notification that says, Go to table.

-Throughout this lab, you learned about Security Command Center's analyzed assets and export features.
+In this lab, you have learned about Security Command Center and analyzed assets as well as exported findings to BigQuery.

 ...helps you make the most of Google Cloud technologies.
 Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
 Certifications help you validate and prove your skill and expertise in Google Cloud technologies.